-Prior to collecting a soil vapor sample, the sampling tubes will be purged using a battery-powered, flow-calibrated purge pump to ensure that the soil vapor samples collected will be representative of actual soil vapor concentrations.
-Field notes containing dimensions and specifications on the below-ground tubing length, inner diameter, and above ground sampling equipment will be used to calculate the purge volume.
-The volumes of the probe/screen and the sand pack will not be included in the purge volume calculation as they are assumed to be in equilibration with soil vapor concentrations in the subsurface.
-The flow rate for purging will be the same as the flow rate used for subsequent sampling (less than <200 mL/min).
-For this soil vapor sampling event, three tubing volumes will be purged before sampling.
-The purge test data (calculated purge volume, purging rate, and duration of purging) will be recorded on field data sheets for each soil vapor sampling point and the same purge rate will be used at a given probe/well for each sampling event.
+Prior to collecting a sub-slab vapor sample, the sampling tubes will be purged using a battery-powered, flowcalibrated purge pump to ensure that the vapor samples collected will be representative of actual sub-slab vapor concentrations.
+Field notes containing dimensions and specifications of the above- and below-ground tubing length, and inner diameter will be used to calculate the purge volume.
+Additionally, the volume of the sand pack will be included in the purge volume calculation.
+The flow rate for purging will be the same as the flow rate used for subsequent sampling (<200 mL/min).
+For this sub-slab vapor sampling event, three purge volumes will be purged before sampling.
+The purge test data (calculated purge volume, purging rate, and duration of purging) will be recorded on field data sheets.